 The front door stood slightly ajar, and I pushed it open.
 If she were home, she’d be sitting on the old rocking chair out on the porch, watching nature change from day to day.

 Why was she home this early?
 Was something wrong?

-I stepped forward, and when I glanced down, I noted a large brownish, drying liquid on the wooden floor.
-Even before I looked up at that chair, my brain knew what it was.
-I saw her arm, the ragged open cuts like Halloween wounds, bloodied and infested with blowfly eggs, and the image burned into my brain forever.
+I stepped outside, and when I glanced down, noted a large, thick, brownish, drying liquid on the wooden floor.
+Even before I looked up at that chair, my brain recognized what it was because this was mostly a farming community.